-Your current investments are covered up to a maximum of $500,000 total, including $250,000 in cash balances through the Securities Investors Protection Corporation (SIPC).
-But SIPC coverage does not insure against the potential loss of market value.
-For uninvested funds, your Stash account is enrolled in something called the Apex FDIC-insured Sweep Program.
-And here are the details:
+All investments made on Stash are protected through the Securities Investors Protection Corporation (SIPC).
+Your current investments are covered up to a maximum of $500,000 total, including $250,000 in cash balances.
+SIPC coverage does not insure against the potential loss of market value.

 Once your cash balances are deposited with the participating banks under the Sweep Program, they will no longer be covered by SIPC.

 Please ensure that you read the Terms and Conditions of the Sweep Program carefully.
 As with all investments, you should carefully consider if the Sweep Program meets your investment objectives.

 You can always learn more about safety and security at Stash on our website.